Skip Navigation

 • Making smart, informed decisions about when to claim your Social Security benefits can help maximize your guaranteed income.

-How much money will I need in retirement?
+How much money will I need for retirement?

 A good place to begin the retirement income planning process is by figuring out how much money you will need in retirement.
 For years, a popular rule of thumb was that you would need 70 to 80 percent of your pre-retirement income.
-That was based on the idea that you would no longer have to worry about work-related expenses like the cost of commuting, clothing, lunches out, etc. But in our post-pandemic, more casual, work-from-home world, many of us spend less on those things than we did in the past.
+That was based on the idea that you would no longer have to worry about work-related expenses like the cost of commuting, clothing, lunches out, etc. But in our post-pandemic, more casual work-from-home world, many of us spend less on those things than we did in the past.
 If you’re in that camp, it’s less likely that your expenses will substantially decline when you stop working.

 How will I know if I’m financially prepared to retire?